turingschool-examples/intro-to-responsive/README.md

 Now we can easily see, thanks to the semantic tags we're using, what the intented heirarchy of the page is.
 Building our HTML page in deliberate, small steps helps us think through our layout which will help us keep our styles clean and organized.

 Let's add a little bit of clarifying content to these sections.
 Add a title to your page, fill in the navigation, and include content in your ``article`` and ``aside``.
+Let's also wrap our articlce and aside in a ``section`` with a class of ``.container``.
+This will let us control where those elements go as a unit.

 We'll keep this content simple for now so we can focus on getting the HTML elements to behave as we want.

 ```html
 <!doctype html>